SnowflakePowered/chd-rs/README.md

 ### Lending Iterators
 With `unstable_lending_iterators`, hunks and metadata can be slightly more ergonomically iterated over albeit with a `while let` loop.
-This API is unstable until [Generalized Associated Types](https://github.com/rust-lang/rust/pull/96709) and the `LendingIterator` trait is stabilized.
+This API is unstable until [Generic Associated Types](https://github.com/rust-lang/rust/pull/96709) and the `LendingIterator` trait is stabilized.